-Everything tagged with #learning
+Everything tagged learning

 It's time for New Year's Resolutions!
 I usually don't do New Year's resolutions - I do vacation resolutions.
 It's on a trip that my head clears and I have some time to think about what I'd like to change in my life.
 This year, though, for some reason, I have a ton of New Year's resolutions.
 And I have to admit, I'm pretty excited by them.